Check the semester schedule to see which of these courses is being offered.

 Learn to use digital and analog audio recording equipment to produce field recordings from diverse settings.
 The class is designed as a workshop, incorporating field trips, individualized support, group critiquing and problem solving.
 May be taken twice for degree or certificate credit.

-WRITING FOR MASS MEDIA (3)
+WRITING FOR MASS MEDIA AND THE WEB (3)

 This course is focused on writing skills and applications for all forms of mass media including journalism (news) and persuasive writing (advertising copy).
 Topics include basic principles of writing, analysis of factual information, the concept of news and careers in writing for mass media.
 Prerequisite: ENGL 109.